scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - The adversary could modify the Hop Fields of an already existing path in order to insert its own AS in the path.
 - The adversary could fully block traffic between AS A and AS B in order to force traffic redirection through an alternate path that includes its own AS.

 The first type of attack is detectable and blocked by downstream ASes (e.g. B) because a PCB disseminated by AS A towards AS B contains the "Next ISD AS" field in the entry of AS A, pointing to AS B, and protected by A's signature.
-If M manipulates the PCB while in flight from A to B, then verification of the manipulated inbound PCBs will fail at AS B, as the adversary's PCBs cannot contain A's correct signature.
+If M manipulates the PCB while in flight from A to B, then verification of the manipulated inbound PCBs will fail at AS B, as the adversary's PCBs cannot contain A's correct signature ((see [](#reception-of-pcbs))).

 The second type of attack is made impossible by the Hop Field's MAC which protects the Hop Field's integrity and chains it with the previous Hop Fields on the path.